 • Spouses cannot remarry while separated.

-Ultimately, the decision to go forward with a legal separation or a divorce is personal and should be discussed with your spouse.
+Ultimately, the decision to go forward with a legal separation or a divorce is personal and should be considered your marital status and be discussed with your spouse.
 There are many factors to consider, including the impact on your children, your finances, and your options in the future.
+Attorneys often recommend evaluating your long-term financial plan, taxes, and health insurance coverage before deciding between separation and divorce.

-Legal separation is not a simple process; it is a complex legal procedure.
+Legal separation is not a simple process; it is a complex legal procedure that often outlines where spouses live during the separation.
 In fact, the same court forms are required for a separation as for a divorce.
 This is why having guidance from an attorney is a good idea.
 Not only can a family law attorney help you complete the forms and file with the court, but they can also negotiate the terms of the agreement with the other party and ensure your rights are protected during your separation.
+Without legal representation, spouses sometimes overlook important issues such as retirement division, tax obligations, or long-term support rights.

 Contact Sarieh Family Law to schedule a free case evaluation with a Certified family law attorney.